Easy Sazon Goya Chicken Recipe: Step-by-Step Guide in 30 Minutes

 • Flavor explosion – The spices in sazon Goya deliver depth and warmth without being overly spicy.

-• Easy to make – No need for complicated techniques or long marinating times.
+• Easy to make – No complicated techniques or long marinating times required.

 • Versatile – Works beautifully grilled, baked, or pan-seared.

-• Family-friendly – A hit with both kids and adults alike.
+• Family-friendly – A crowd-pleaser for both kids and adults.

 Sazon Goya spice jar on wooden table